 For first-time parents, these classes can provide essential information, including:

-- How to know when you’re in labor.
+- Ways to identify when you’re in labor

-- What you should do when your water breaks.
+- What to do when your water breaks

-- Strategies for making delivery more comfortable, including breathing and relaxation techniques.
+- Ways for making delivery more comfortable, including breathing and relaxation techniques

-Birthing classes are not just for new parents, though.
+Birthing classes aren’t just for new parents, though.
 There are also “refresher” classes for parents who have older children but are expecting a new baby.

 In addition to providing you up-to-date information on labor and delivery, birthing classes serve another important purpose.
-They are a great opportunity for your partner to get involved in — and to feel a part of — the baby’s birth.
-Most classes are designed for you and a partner, whether it is your spouse, a partner, a relative, or even a close friend.
+They are a great opportunity for your partner to get involved in—and to feel a part of—the baby’s birth.
+Most classes are designed for you and a partner, whether it’s your spouse, a partner, a relative, or even a close friend.
 Ideally, this person will be your “coach” and source of encouragement during your delivery.

 Birthing classes also can be a good source of emotional support.
 You’ll have the opportunity to bond with other parents who have many of the same fears and concerns.